 Information Commissioner’s Office (ICO)

-COVID-19: ICO issues further guidance on data protection during recovery period
+ICO issues further guidance on data protection during the Covid Pandemic recovery period

 The guidance is broken into sections covering the ICO’s regulatory approach, testing, surveillance and individual rights.
 It also incorporates guidance previously issued, for example on workplace testing (see Legal update, COVID-19: ICO publishes guidance for employers on workplace testing), although new FAQs have been added, including on making testing mandatory and what information should be provided to employees about results from a commissioned testing service.